UK Statutory Interest Calculator

 2. 2002

-Extended to every business
+Extended to every business, and fixed compensation added

 3. 2013